RamanGodun/State-symmetric-blueprint-mono-repo/packages/app_bootstrap_and_config/docs/complecated_bootstrap.md

 void retry();
 }

-Implementation can use Cubit, StateNotifier, ValueNotifier, custom — as needed.
+Implementation can use cubit, StateNotifier, ValueNotifier, custom — as needed.

 ### 3.2 State Management Implementation